c3rb3ru5d3d53c/binlex/docs/lifters.md

 - `Block`
 - `Function`

-The source of meaning is instruction semantics.
+The source of meaning is LIR bindings.
 The source of structure is the controlflow hierarchy.

 That means:

-- instruction lifting uses instruction semantics
+- instruction lifting uses LIR bindings
 - block lifting uses ordered block instructions
 - function lifting uses the function’s blocks and controlflow structure